- My Experience With Church Planting

 This system not only includes the powered speakers but comes with speaker stands as well.

 If you want to go mostly wireless but still want to have some instruments plugged in, then you might consider a digital snake like the Behringer S16.
-What a digital does is eliminate all the cables going to and from the stage to the sound board and replaces them with 1 Cat 5 cable.
-You plug in your instruments and mics into the digital snake and it sends all the signals to the sound board and all the signals from the sound board back to the digital snake.
+What a digital mixer does is eliminate all the cables going to and from the stage to the soundboard and replaces them with 1 Cat 5 cable.
+You plug in your instruments and mics into the digital snake, and it sends all the signals to the soundboard and all the signals from the soundboard back to the digital snake.

-This especially works good if you are using a digital mixer, but will work with an analog sound board as well.
+This primarily works well if you are using a digital mixer, but will work with an analog soundboard as well.

 Other Wireless Options

 To complete your wireless portable church set up, you may also want to invest in some wireless instrument transmitters.
-These can be used to send signals from your guitars and keyboards to the sound board and used to send the mixed signal from the mixer to your powered speakers.
+These can be used to send signals from your guitars and keyboards to the soundboard and used to carry the mixed signal from the mixer to your powered speakers.